unibaseio/op-docker/README.md

+# op-docker
-# One-command containerized deployment for [opstack l2]("https://github.com/ethereum-optimism/optimism")
+## One-command containerized deployment for [opstack l2]("https://github.com/ethereum-optimism/optimism")

 If you've deployed your own l2 following the [optimism tutorials](https://docs.optimism.io/builders/chain-operators/tutorials/create-l2-rollup), you'll notice there’s a lot of repetitive work involved.
 This project is perfect for you to quickly deploy an opstack l2 with a single command.